apache/drill/_docs/sql-reference/sql-window-functions/020-aggregate-window-functions.md

 ## Examples
 The following examples show queries that use each of the aggregate window functions in Drill.
-See Window Function Examples for information about the data and setup for these examples.
+See [SQL Window Functions Examples]({{site.baseurl}}/docs/sql-window-functions-examples/) for information about the data and setup for these examples.

 ### AVG()